tjfentie/GAME-Resource-Test/docs/support.md

     <ul>
       <li>Works with rehabilitation hospitals and clinicians to integrate adaptive gaming into therapy and recreation programs.</li>
       <li>Provides training, guidance, and program development support for clinical teams.</li>
-      <li>Focus on using gaming as a tool for rehabilitation, engagement, and patient motivation.</li>
       <li>Supports research and evidence-building around adaptive gaming in clinical settings.</li>
       <li>Collaborates with organizations to implement structured adaptive gaming programs.</li>
     </ul>